 - Electroacoustic composition, for example acousmatic music, presented as a recording.

 - Mixed-media concert works, such as for instrument/voice and tape or live electronics.
 Include the written score and a performance recording, as above.

 - Film track or music-theatre work.
 Include the written score (if applicable), a video recording, and a statement indicating what component of the creative work is your own.

 Send your best work: quality, not quantity.
 As a rough guide, we suggest no more than 3 pieces and a total playing time of 15 minutes.

 How to present your scores and media

-Scores should be typeset or in fair-copy manuscript (i.e. suitable for presentation to a performer), and be in standard double-sided format on A4 paper or similar; preferably bound (e.g. comb binding); and NOT placed in individual plastic sleeves.
+Scores should be typeset or in fair-copy manuscript (i.e. suitable for presentation to a performer).
 Large-format scores may be included if this is how the music was created.

 If you have any further questions about the portfolio of work required please contact the Composition Pathway Tutor, Michael Ellison.

 Applications for the taught programmes are accepted on a rolling basis until the programmes are full.